dotnet/vscode-csharp/test-plan.md

 #### OmniSharp Options

+  ### omnisharp.useModernNet (all platforms)
+  This option is defaulted to `false`.

+  When this option is set to `true` a .NET 6 build of OmniSharp is downloaded and used for language services.
+This setting should only be used when working with newer SDK style projects and would be expected to fail when trying to load a Full Framework projects (such as Unity projects).
+  * if the option is not set, the OmniSharp log should indicate that the registered MSBuild instance is either the Standalone MSBuild, a Visual Studio MSBuild instance, or a Mono MSBuild isntance.
+  * if the option is set, the OmniSharp log should inlcude text like the following "OmniSharp server started with .NET 6.0.100" and "Registered MSBuild instance: .NET Core SDK 6.0.100 17.0.0 - "/usr/local/share/dotnet/sdk/6.0.100/".
+All language services should continue to work as expected when an SDK-style project is open.

   #### omnisharp.useGlobalMono (for Linux/Mac)
   This option can be set to any of the following values:
   * "auto" - Will launch OmniSharp using mono if version>=5.2.0 is installed but will launch using the run script if that is not so.